GregShiner/mancala-rs/README.md

 This means that the player should first play pocket 2 (the 3rd one down from the top left), then 5 (the bottom left), then 4, 2, and so on until the last move of playing pocket 4.
 Each of these moves, except for the last one will always result in a free turn.
 # Algorithm
 The principle observation made to develop this algorithm is that a single turn can consist of many individual moves by chaining together free turns.
-The algorithm is a greedy algorithm that finds the sequence of moves that results in the greatest number of points scored in a single turn.
+The algorithm finds the sequence of free moves that results in the greatest number of points scored in a single turn.
 The program recursively builds a tree of moves that can be made in a single turn.
 The algorithm stops recursing in one of two base cases:
 1. The move ends the players turn